Axionic-Labs/mechanex/README.md

 ## Steering Vectors

 Steering vectors allow you to control the behavior of a model by injecting specific activation patterns.
+A more substansial example can be found in the references file.

 ### Compute a Steering Vector
 ```python